-a.
-CYS will purchase toothbrushes and toothpaste.
-Children under 2 years of age will not use tooth paste with fluoridate.
+- a.
+CYS will purchase soft toothbrushes of age-appropriate size and toothpaste.
+Children under 2 years of age will not use toothpaste with fluoride. - b.

-b.
 Toothbrushes will be labeled with the child's first and last name and be stored in a sanitary manner so as not to cross-contaminate.

-c.
+After use, toothbrushes will be stored on a clean surface with the bristle end up to air dry in such a way that the toothbrushes cannot contact or drip on each other.
+Racks and devices used to hold toothbrushes for storage will be labeled and disinfected as needed, but minimally every quarter when toothbrushes are replaced. - c.
 Toothpaste will only be used once per day.
-A pea size amount of tooth paste will be placed on a paper towel for children over 3 years of age to scoop up with their toothbrushes For children under 3 years of age, a "smear or grain of rice size" amount of toothpaste will be placed on a paper towel for children to scoop up with their toothbrushes.
+A pea size amount of toothpaste will be placed on a paper towel for children over 3 years of age to scoop up with their toothbrushes.
+For children under 3 years of age, a "smear or grain of rice size" amount of toothpaste will be placed on a paper towel for children to scoop up with their toothbrushes. - d.

-d.
 Toothbrushes will be replaced every three months (ex.
 1 Jan, 1 Apr, 1 Aug, 1 Oct).
-See DENTAC Recommended Toothbrush List, located on the CYS SharePoint site, for toothbrushes that can be purchased online in bulk).
+Programs will create their own system to track replacement due dates.
+See DENTAC Recommended Toothbrush List, located on the CYS SharePoint site, for toothbrushes that can be purchased online in bulk). - e.
+No sharing or borrowing of toothbrushes will be allowed and any toothbrush that becomes contaminated through contact with another toothbrush or use by another child will be discarded and replaced with a new one. - f.
+When children require assistance with brushing, CYPs will wash their hands thoroughly between brushing for each child and should wear disposable gloves.